San Francisco Food Trucks and Carts You Can't Miss on Your Next Trip

 Aunt Vicky's (991 Tennessee St.)

-Aunt Vicky's may be one of the newbies on the food truck scene, but Victoria Barabin has carved out a little slice of fame for herself since she opened last year.
+Aunt Vicky's may be one of the newbies on the food truck scene, but Victoria Barabin has carved out a little slice of fame for herself since she opened.
 She serves up Hawaiian comfort food, including succulent fried chicken, creamy and crunchy mac salad, and saucy pulled pork sliders on sweet Hawaiian rolls.
-Take the K/T Muni train to Third and 20th Streets to say aloha!
+Take the K/T Muni train to Third and 20th streets to say aloha!

 Bini's Kitchen (1 Post St.)